 Most topical creams and lotions that claim to fight cellulite work only for so long as you’re using them.
 “Over the counter products and massage may temporarily improve the appearance, but ongoing treatments are necessary to maintain it.
 If you stop, the appearance will return to baseline” Centeno cautions.

-You can also prevent cellulite by maintaining a healthy weight and regular physical activity, though Centeno addresses the undeniable role of genetics.
-“Maintaining normal weight through diet and exercise are the best ways to reduce your risk of forming cellulite or it worsening, but these practices cannot completely overcome a genetic predisposition.
+You can also prevent cellulite by maintaining regular physical activity, though Centeno addresses the undeniable role of genetics.
+“Maintaining a healthy lifestyle is the best way to reduce your risk of forming cellulite or it worsening, but these practices cannot completely overcome a genetic predisposition.
 There is a genetic and anatomic predisposition to getting cellulite which can occur even if your diet and exercise religiously,” he says.

 Still, building muscle mass and tone can help reduce the look of cellulite because unlike fat, muscle is smooth and firm (compared to lumpy fat) thus making skin look taut.